hxdsgnr/site/contact.md

 <h3>Contact</h3>

-<p>You can write to me at <a id="email-link" href="mailto:luisparramail@gmail.com" target="_top">luisparramail@gmail.com</a>.
-Or through social media, you can send me a direct message and share ideas with me.
+<p>You may write to me at <a id="email-link" href="mailto:luisparramail@gmail.com" target="_top">luisparramail@gmail.com</a>.
+Or through social media, you may send me a direct message and share ideas with me.
 </p>

 <p>I found social media as a tool to come up with ideas and learn.
 I like listening to others, and sharing my  learnings helps me maintain a habit of reading.